roblox-aurora/rbx/rbx-device/README.md

-# Platform
+# Device

-A utility to get what platform a user is on.
+A utility to get device information.

-Useful for knowing what controls to assign to a user, or a custom experience/UI per platform.
+Useful for knowing what controls to assign to a user, or a custom experience/UI per platform/device.

 ## GetPlatformType()